Rajiv Kumar Joon

 Major Rajiv Kumar Joon, AC, SC was a highly decorated Officer in the Indian Army.
 He was posthumously awarded the Ashoka Chakra, India's highest peace-time military decoration.
 He was previously decorated with the Shaurya Chakra, the third-highest peacetime military decoration.

 Early life and education

 Rajiv was born on 5 December 1969 in Gaddi Kheri Village in Rohtak district in Haryana to Dharam Singh Joon and Shanti Devi, the eldest among their six children - 2 boys and 4 girls.
-In 1980, with the death of Dharam Singh Joon, 11 year-old Rajiv shouldered responsibility of the family.
+In 1980, with the death of his father, 11 year-old Rajiv shouldered responsibility of the family.
 He attended the Sir Chhotu Ram memorial public school in Rohtak and later completed his schooling from Sainik School, Kunjpura.
 In 1987, he joined the National Defence Academy, Pune.

 Army career

 Rajiv graduated from the Indian Military Academy in 1991 and was commissioned a second lieutenant in the 22nd battalion The Grenadiers (22 Grenadiers) on 8 June 1991.
 In September 1992, 22 Grenadiers was inducted into Jammu and Kashmir for Counter insurgency operations.
 Joon was promoted lieutenant on 8 June 1993.

 On 16 April 1994, as a young Captain, Rajiv led a Ghatak Force and eliminated 3 terrorists in an encounter.
 He was awarded the Shaurya Chakra for this operation.